 To ensure that they can play their role in ‘lobbying’ for business interests effectively, ISSME associates with such industry associations and help them fulfilling the purpose of their establishment.
 We have a plan to partner with all local level industry associations across all continents to render meaningful services to SMEs through them.
 Being an association of SME support institutions, ISSME enrolls these associations as its members and partners to give a meaningful direction to their functioning.

-For more information to associate with ISSME, please drop us a mail at email@example.com
+For more information on getting associated with ISSME, please drop us a mail or contact at: